codefox-inc/sparkn-contracts/README.md

 -   We have designed the protocol by using a lot of immutable variables.
 So it is supposed that there is no state variable collision in the system.
 If you find any issue, please report.
 -   The reason we chosse to use the proxy and implementation pattern is because this can reduce a lot of gas with only deploying the proxy contract with minimal size for each contest.
--   Unfortunately, the curreny condition of Web3's scalibility is not able to support total on-chain application.
+-   Unfortunately, the current condition of Web3's scalibility is not able to support total on-chain application.
 That is why we created a more versatile version of it using a hybrid solution of web2 and Web3.
 We will try to make it more and more decentralized after we onborad more users and the condition of Web3 improves.

 ## Sequence Diagram of the Protocol